 § 7614.
-Reporting Status of Deletion Requests
+Reporting Status of Deletion Requests.

 - (a) After a data broker accesses the DROP for the first time, the data broker must, at each subsequent access session, report the status of every deletion request received during the previous access session.
 If a data broker re-downloaded a complete consumer deletion list, the data broker is only required to report status changes for the most recent new or amended deletion requests. - (b) To report the status of deletion requests a data broker must upload the following information either manually or by automated means, if supported by the Agency, through its DROP account: - (1) The transaction identifier associated with each consumer deletion request; and - (2) The response code for each transaction identifier that accurately describes the action taken by the data broker with respect to the individual deletion request.
-A data broker must indicate one of the following response codes for each deletion request:

-- (A) "Record deleted" when the data broker matched the identifier in the consumer deletion list to the same identifier in the data broker's records and deleted the consumer's personal information associated with a matched identifier as required in section 7613(b). - (B) "Record opted out of sale" when the data broker cannot verify the request because multiple consumers are matched to the identifier, and the data broker opted out from sale or sharing all the personal information associated with all consumers. - (C) "Record exempted" when all of the personal information related to the matched consumer is exempt pursuant to Civil Code Section 1798.99.86. - (D) "Record not found" when the data broker did not find a match in the data broker's records after complying with the requirements contained in section 7613. - (i) For consumer deletion lists with multiple identifiers, a data broker may only report this status if fifty-percent (50%) or fewer of the fields match. - (c) If a data broker uploads the status of consumer deletion requests into the DROP manually, it must: - (1) Report the status of deletion requests received in its previous access session before downloading a new consumer deletion list or lists; and - (2) Upload the report in a machine-readable comma separated value (CSV) file in the same format as the downloaded consumer deletion list with the response codes added.
+A data broker must indicate one of the following response codes for each deletion request: - (A) "Record deleted" when the data broker matched the identifier in the consumer deletion list to the same identifier in the data broker's records and deleted the consumer's personal information associated with a matched identifier as required in section 7613(b). - (B) "Record opted out of sale" when the data broker cannot verify the request because multiple consumers are matched to the identifier, and the data broker opted out from sale or sharing all the personal information associated with all consumers. - (C) "Record exempted" when the data broker matched the identifier in the consumer deletion list to the same identifier in the data broker's records but all of the personal information related to the matched consumer is exempt pursuant to Civil Code Section 1798.99.86 and therefore no personal information is deleted. - (D) "Record not found" when the data broker did not find a match in the data broker's records after complying with the requirements contained in section 7613. - (i) For consumer deletion lists with multiple identifiers, a data broker may only report this status if fifty-percent (50%) or more identifiers are reported as "identifier not found" in accordance with paragraph (b)(3). - (3) For consumer deletion lists with multiple identifiers, a data broker must also report an identifier response code of "identifier found" or "identifier not found"